Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 Most Plone workflows have a single worklist that matches on the `review_state` variable, for example, showing all items in the `pending` state.

 If states are the static entities in the workflow system, *transitions* (actions) provide the dynamic parts.
-Each state defines zero or more possible exit transitions, and each transition defines exactly one target state, though it is possible to mark a transition as "stay in current state".
+Each state defines zero or more possible exit transitions, and each transition defines exactly one target state, though it's possible to mark a transition as "stay in current state".
 This can be useful if you want to do something in reaction to a transition and record that the transition happened in the workflow history, but not change the state (or security) of the object.

 Transitions are controlled by one or more *guards*.
-These can be permissions (the preferred approach), roles (mostly useful for the {guilabel}`Owner` role; in other cases it is normally better to use permissions) or TALES expressions.
+These can be permissions (the preferred approach), roles (mostly useful for the {guilabel}`Owner` role; in other cases it's normally better to use permissions) or TALES expressions.
 A transition is available if all its guard conditions are true.
 A transition with no guard conditions is available to everyone, including the anonymous user.